Tomas Milian: Acting career

 Milián also appeared in non-genre pictures, such as Bernardo Bertolucci's La Luna, for which he won a Nastro d'Argento for Best supporting Actor, and Michelangelo Antonioni's Identification of a Woman.

 As he grew older, Milián decided to go back to the United States.
 He appeared in Sydney Pollack's Havana, Steven Spielberg's Amistad, Steven Soderbergh's Traffic as well as Andy García's The Lost City, about Revolutionary Cuba.
 He has also played many roles on stage.
 In 2005, he portrayed Generalisimo Rafael Leonidas Trujillo Molina in the film version of Mario Vargas Llosa's novel The Feast of the Goat.

+Musical career

+Milián, in addition to his acting career, was also an accomplished musician.
+In 1966, he founded the Tomas Milian Group with Ray Lovelock (vocals), Maurizio Luzi (guitar), Aldo "Fido" Colangelo (keyboard, vocals), Mario Piccinno (drums), Romeo Piccinno (guitar, vocals), and Peppe Colella (bass).
+He also wrote and performed the theme songs to several of his films.

+Personal life

+Milian was openly bisexual.
+In a 2014 interview, he stated the first person he came out to was Claudia Cardinale.
+He married actress Margherita "Rita" Valletti with whom he had a son, Tomaso.

 Death

-Milian was found dead from a stroke at his home in Miami on 22 March 2017.
+Milian was found dead from a stroke at his home in Miami on March 22, 2017.

-On October 11, 2017 he received the Leone in Memoriam award at the 7º Almería Western Film Festival.
+On October 11, 2017, he received the Leone in Memoriam award at the 7º Almería Western Film Festival.
 It was picked up by his friend Luis Santeiro.